lauracondon/pands-problem-sheet/README.md

 This program uses string slicing in order to output the reverse of every second letter in the inputted sentence.

-First, the user is prompted to enter a setence.
+First, the user is prompted to enter a sentence.
 This input is stored as a string in the variable 'sentence'.

 A new variable called 'backwardsSentence' is created to store the reverse of the string.
 The inputted string is sliced with a step value of -1 in order to reverse it.
 Essentially this code is saying start at the last character in the string and 'step' backwards one character at a time.